sing-group/seda/seda-docs/source/operations.rst

 Base presence filtering
 -----------------------

-This operation allows to filter sequences based on the percentages of their bases (nucleotides or amino acids).
-By using the configuration panel shown below, you can add one or more bases and specify their minimum and maximum percentages.
-Sequences with bases whose percentage of presence is outside the specified thresholds are removed.
-Moreover, if you specify several bases in a single row then the sum of each percentage is used for checking the thresholds.
+This operation allows to filter sequences based on the percentages of their nucleotides or amino acids.
+By using the configuration panel shown below, you can add one or more nucleotides or amino acids and specify their minimum and maximum percentages.
+Sequences with units whose percentage of presence is outside the specified thresholds are removed.
+Moreover, if you specify several units in a single row then the sum of each percentage is used for checking the thresholds.

 .. figure:: images/operations/base-presence-filtering/1.png
    :align: center